rhulse/kiosk-application-framework/README.md

 I have based this work on the guidliines in Te Papa's [Design Language System](https://dls.tepapa.govt.nz/).

+Rather than create an empty framework with documentation, I have opted to create an example application that shows how to use it.
+Remove what you don't need, copy and paste, whatever works.

 ## Background

 From early 2017 to September 2018 a group of people, including myself, worked on a framework to simplify the creation and deployment of touch-screen interactives at Te Papa, The Museum of New Zealand.
 This was called the Digital Experience Delivery System, or DEDS (pronounced Deeds).
 It was later renamed Te Papahiko, or The Digital Foundation.
 I was product owner for the project.